 Can you rely on your pension and your savings?

 Unfortunately, many can no longer count on their Social Security benefits to provide them with enough to live on.

-The stock market crash in 2008 meant that a lot of people lost a good part of their savings and the value of properties has also diminished.
-To make matters worse the cost of health care is increasing faster than the rate of our retirement benefits.
+The stock market crash in 2008 meant that many people lost a good part of their savings, and the value of properties has also diminished.
+To make matters worse, the cost of health care is increasing faster than the rate of our retirement benefits.

 What is perhaps even more worrying is how long the governments will be able to pay the pensions and what rules will they introduce next to save expenditure and reduce pensions.